abeldemiss/abeldemiss/README.md

 - **[Help Desk Ticketing System w/Active Directory Integration](https://github.com/abeldemiss/Help-Desk)**

     This project is a comprehensive home lab setup focused on creating a help desk environment with **Active Directory** integration and a ticketing system.
-It serves as both a learning platform and a practical demonstration of IT infrastructure management.

 ## 🤳 Connect With Me